. A father at 94: Indian farmer claims to be world's oldest dad... and he wants MORE children

 The protesters had given the call for bandh on Sunday and had personally visited the shops on Monday to urge all to cooperate.

 Following this, many shopkeepers did not even roll up shutters and the rest too remained closed when volunteers visited them to make requests for closing down.
+At some places, verbal duel between the volunteers and the shopkeepers was also reported, but the city witnessed bandh widely.

 Among others, volunteers from the Bajrang Dal, Vishwa Hindu Parishad, Naujawan Welfare Society, Salasar Yatra Sangh, Bathinda Vikas Manch, Asra Welfare Society, Mahabir Sankirtan Mandal, Charan Paduka Seva Dal, Hanuman Seva Samiti and Peerkhana Seva Samiti took part.